 The MA in Theology and parallel Postgraduate Diploma or Certificate in Theology is a taught programme with a range of study pathways.
 These can resource missions and ministry, support continuing professional development and act as an excellent platform for further research.

 Students on any postgraduate taught programme take modular classes at the same level.
 Each module involves around 300 dedicated study hours: a mix of lecture and seminar time, preparatory reading and study, and researching and writing assignments.

 Students taking the MA programme full-time will complete in one year.
-For those not opting for full-time, students who are applying for the UK’s Postgraduate Student Loan are considered Part-Time and must complete the programme within two years.
-Those who are not applying for this service are considered Part-Time (Open Learning) students, and must complete the programme within five years.
+Part time students applying for the UK’s Postgraduate Student Loan must complete the programme within two years.
+All other part time students are considered open learning and must complete the programme within five years.

-For the weekly class format, students meet once per week during the regular term time.
+- For the weekly class format, students meet once per week during the regular term time.
 The class schedule will be published several weeks before the class begins, so students know the core reading to complete ahead of time, and the weekly class topics and readings to complete each week before class.
-Term times run September – December, or February – May, and there will usually be eleven weekly sessions.
+Term times run September – December and February – May with ten weekly sessions.

 PhD Research Programmes